-66. May be Moved by any Councillor
+66. Notice of Motion may be Moved by any Councillor

 Where a Councillor who has submitted a Notice of Motion is absent from the Council Meeting at which their Notice of Motion is listed, or fails to move the Notice of Motion when called upon by the Chair to do so, any other Councillor present may move the Notice of Motion.